rothnic/agentic_coding_flywheel_setup/PLAN_TO_HAVE_SINGLE_SOURCE_OF_TRUTH_MANIFEST.md

 | Convert to commands | Simple actions that can be expressed as bash | base.filesystem |
 | `# TODO:` comment | Placeholder for manual implementation | tools.vault |

+**Important:** Heuristics should be used for **warnings and validation**, not as silent behavior changes.
+A module should only skip generation when it explicitly sets `generated: false`.

 ### Schema Addition

 ```yaml